-The spelling curriculum should evolve across all school year levels rather than act as an exclusive program per year, says leading Australian educator Diane Snowball.
+The spelling curriculum should evolve across all school year levels rather than act as an exclusive program per year, says leading Australian educator Diane.

 Whilst there can be a tendency for teachers to work on their own programs with their students, Diane believes spelling requires a school plan.

-The education expert joined literacy leaders Phil and Sharon Callen on Episode 38 of The Teacher’s Tool Kit for Literacy to talk abouthow to achieve teaching cohesion across all year levels.
+The education expert joined literacy leader Sharon Callen on Episode 38 of The Teacher’s Tool Kit for Literacy to talk abouthow to achieve teaching cohesion across all year levels.

 “It truly does require a whole school approach because if everybody’s doing their own thing, there’s no continuity,” she said.